tasitlabs/tasit-sdk/docs/CONTRIBUTING.md

 We recommend using VS Code as your code editor.
 We use a tool called prettier to automatically format your code.
 We recommend configuring VS Code to format your code using prettier every time you save changes to a file.

-If you don't want to use VS Code or use format on save, you can also run the linting script for one of the packages in the `packages` directory by `cd`'ing into that subdirectory and running `npm run lint`
+If you don't want to use VS Code or use format on save, you can also run the linting script for one of the packages in the `packages` directory by `cd`'ing into that subdirectory and running `npm run lint`.

 To make a change, first create a new feature branched named `feature/name-of-my-branch`.
 You can google how to do this using git if you're not familiar with this yet.